dwighthouse/talonvoice-scripts/README.md

 Talon (if running), will immediately detect the addition (or change) and adjust its internal list of available commands with the new content.

-> **Warning:** If the copied Script contains a conflicting command, the Script loaded most recently will take precedence.
+> **Warning:** If a Script contains a conflicting command, the command in the Script saved or created most recently will take precedence.

 ## Utilities